Fun With Very Large Numbers: An Example With Odd Denominators

 \section{An Example With Odd Denominators}

 Example 1 (a) in \cite{BBB} illustrates Theorem 1 of that paper using the sequence $a_k = 1/(2k+1)$ for $k \geq 0$.
 In this case, one can calculate that

 does not exceed $2 \pi$ until $N \ge 40249$.
-Therefore, equation \eqref{E:eqn1} holds for every $N = 0, 1, 2, \ldots$, 40248, but fails for $N \geq 40249$.
+Therefore, Equation \eqref{E:eqn1} holds for every $N = 0, 1, 2, \ldots$, 40248, but fails for $N \geq 40249$.
 Interestingly, for this example, Crandall has shown \cite[p.
-24]{C2} that, at $N = 40249$, the left side minus the right side of (1) is positive but less than $10^{-226576}$.
+24]{C2} that, at $N = 40249$, the left side minus the right side of (1) is positive, but is only about $8.42 \cdot 10^{-226577}$.
 So, even if one did use a computer to check whether

-all the way up to $N = 40249$, the left and right sides would appear to be the same at $N = 40249$ unless one had the foresight to perform the calculation to over 225,000 decimal places!
+for $N = 40249$, the left and right sides would appear to be the same at $N = 40249$ unless one had the foresight to perform the calculation to over 226,577 decimal places!

 We all know that it is dangerous to rely on a formula merely because it is true for a few test cases, or a few hundred, or even a few thousand.
 However, everyone has done this at one time or another.
 This example shows how truly dangerous that practice can be!